alonsoir/demo-quartz/README.md

 2. Saving data to h2.
 DONE.
 3. Consume data from kafka topic to save it to Cassandra.
 NOT YET.
 4. Saving data to Kafka.
 In Progress.
 5. Moving data to a websocket channel.
 NOT YET.
+6. Adding docker file.
+NOT YET.
+7. Adding a RESTfull controller.
+NOT YET.